wgreunke/wgreunke.github.io/README.md

 ### Projects

-1. AI RAG: [Gutenberg Library AI Query Tool](https://gutenberg.streamlit.app/) A Retrieval Augmented Generation(RAG) tool that allows you to query books from the Gutenberg library that were not included in the ChatGPT-3.5-Turbo model.
+*AI RAG: [Gutenberg Library AI Query Tool](https://gutenberg.streamlit.app/) A Retrieval Augmented Generation(RAG) tool that allows you to query books from the Gutenberg library that were not included in the ChatGPT-3.5-Turbo model.
 Built using Python and deployed with Streamlit.
 [GitHub Repository](https://gutenberg.streamlit.app/)
-1.[Chatbot Front End](https://appchatpy-lg3uuisgagqdcuik8wgkfg.streamlit.app/) A simplified front end for generative chatbots.
+*[Chatbot Front End](https://appchatpy-lg3uuisgagqdcuik8wgkfg.streamlit.app/) A simplified front end for generative chatbots.

 ### Text Based Game Generator
 No Code - Text Input tool that allows users to generate Javascript games using only text input.
 Built with Python and Streamlit.